Getting started

 }

-You will find more examples in File > Examples > Plaquette including:
+You will find more examples here or directly from the Arduino software in File > Examples > Plaquette including:

-Using an analog input such as a photocell or potentiometer
+Using analog inputs such as a photocells or potentiometers

 Basic filtering (smoothing, re-scaling)